Ten-Day Vipassana Retreat

 THE RETREAT FACILITY

-The Mountain Hermitage will have the use of Blue Sky Retreat Center during the 10 day period of this Vipassana Retreat.
+The Mountain Hermitage will have the use of Hyperslow Retreat Center during the 10 day period of this Vipassana Retreat.
 Each room is spacious enough to allow for both sitting and walking meditation for those who wish to practice in a more secluded setting.

 The bedrooms, walking spaces, dining room, kitchen are all within one building.
 There is one wheelchair accessible double bedroom, to allow for an attendant, if needed.
 There is a separate meditation yurt that we will be able to use for our walking meditation space.